microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 If your package is written in TypeScript then the first approach is favored.
 Use the `--declaration` flag to generate declaration files.
-This way, your declarations and JavaScript always be in sync.
+This way, your declarations and JavaScript will always be in sync.

 If your package is not written in TypeScript then the second is the preferred approach.